Manoranjann-N/News-fetcher-using-Gemini-API/README.md

 # News-fetcher-using-Gemini-API

-The code will fetch top 10 news using Gemini API
+The code will fetch todays top 10 news using Gemini API

 Prerequisite : Python3.9+